<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3749210&amp;fmt=gif">

 Using DAS Shield™ in concert with an IBW system is the key to achieving complete indoor coverage with stable signal strength throughout a building.
 Engineers can focus on distributing signals indoors through strategically-positioned DAS devices.
 Meanwhile, the RF window films will reduce unwelcome interference from outside and within the building.

 The goal of strategizing for IBW is to create an RF-predictable environment.
 Signals Defense refers to a building as RF predictable if its in-building wireless systems can be designed and deployed without having to go through a lengthy and costly process of adding more DAS equipment, and to test and adjust signal levels.
-These buildings can also “overcome signal encroachments and interference from nearby macrocells” without extensive testing and configurations.
+Furthermore, these buildings can “overcome signal encroachments and interference from nearby macrocells” without extensive testing and configurations.

-Reasons For Designing An RF-Predictable Building:
+Reasons For Designing An

 • Reduces encroachment between indoor antennas